 A prosaic summary of the pandemic in New York might focus on government mismanagement—including the bizarre state decision to continue sending sick patients to nursing homes—or New York City’s global orientation.
 But the blame quickly fell on the least subtle fact about the city: its density.
 Across the country, opinion columns chastised New York for its original sin, followed by an equally forceful opinion-column pro-density counteroffensive.
 Cuomo waded into the spat, declaring that New York City “must develop an immediate plan to reduce density.”

-For all the sound and fury, it turned out that the density argument was overstated.
-As early as April, the pandemic was worse in low-density suburbs like Westchester and Nassau County on a per-capita basis.
+For all the sound and the fury, it turned out that the density argument was overstated.
+As early as April 2020, the pandemic was worse in low-density suburbs like Westchester and Nassau County on a per-capita basis.
 With the benefit of time, researchers at Johns Hopkins University failed to prove a relationship between density and higher infection rates.
 In fact, the authors found that density was associated with lower death rates, which they hypothesized to be a function of the wealth and health-care access that comes with density.
 Density—often measured in the number of residents per acre, and long presented by economist and City Journal contributing editor Edward Glaeser as one of New York City’s greatest assets—was not the simplistic culprit that many assumed.
 This wasn’t to say that the living conditions of U.S. cities had nothing to do with it.
-Indeed, researchers quickly identified overcrowding— defined as having more than one resident per room in a given household, usually excluding bathrooms and kitchens—as a major factor in the virus’s spread.
+Indeed, researchers quickly identified overcrowding—defined as having more than one resident per room in a given household, usually excluding bathrooms and kitchens—as a major factor in the virus’s spread.
 It is overcrowding, not density, that better explains why the virus took hold in urban areas.

 The difference is subtle but important: while an affluent neighborhood like Yorkville might have a sky-high density at 244 residents per acre, 96 percent of Yorkville households enjoy at least one room per resident.
 On the flip side, while a neighborhood like East Elmhurst might have a modest density of 52 residents per acre, 17 percent of its households must double or triple up in at least one of their bedrooms just to make rent.